hez2010/H-Judge/README.md

 ## Build
 1. Build hjudgeExecWindows
-2. Build hjudgeWeb (It will automatically build hjudgeCore because hjudgeCore is a dependecy of hjudgeWeb): Using .NET Core SDK 2.2.100 or above
+2. Build hjudgeWebHost (It will automatically build hjudgeCore because hjudgeCore is a dependecy of hjudgeWebHost): Using .NET Core SDK 3.0.100 or above
     ```
     An example:
     dotnet publish -c Release
     ```
-3. Copy the output dll file generated in step 1 to the hjudgeWeb build output folder, and rename the dll to 'hjudgeExec.dll'.
+3. Copy the output dll file generated in step 1 to the hjudgeWebHost build output folder, and rename the dll to 'hjudgeExec.dll'.

 ## Run
-1. Setting your connection string to a SQL Server Database in ./hjudgeWeb/appsettings.json
+1. Setting your connection string to a SQL Server Database in ./hjudgeWebHost/appsettings.json
 2. Migrate and update database
     ```
-    cd ./hjudgeWeb
+    cd ./hjudgeWebHost
     dotnet ef database update
     ```
-3. Run hjudgeWeb.dll
+3. Run hjudgeWebHost.dll
     ```
-    cd ./hjudgeWeb/bin/netcoreapp2.2/Release/publish
+    cd ./hjudgeWebHost/bin/netcoreapp3.0/Release/publish
-    dotnet ./hjudgeWeb.dll
+    dotnet ./hjudgeWebHost.dll
     ```

 ## Debug
-1. Set environment variable 'ASPNETCORE_ENVIRONMENT' to 'Development'
+1. Export an environment variable 'ASPNETCORE_ENVIRONMENT' with 'Development'
 2. Start debugging
     ```
-    cd ./hjudgeWeb
+    cd ./hjudgeWebHost
     dotnet run
     ```